 The Rule of Law

 The importance of laws and rules, whether they are those that govern the class, the school or the country, are consistently reinforced throughout regular school days.
 Pupils are taught the value and reason behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
-Visits from authorities such as the police, fire services, lifeguards etc We focus on, through our curriculum and day to day interaction, embedding and promoting our British Values, which are reflected in our own school values:
+We focus on, through our curriculum and day to day interaction, embedding and promoting our British Values, which are reflected in our own school values:

 Be READY - We show we are ready to learn and on time for learning.